palantirnet/drupal-rector/README-automated-testing.md

 the project to have confidence in the written Rector rules.
 To run the unit tests, there are different system requirements than if you ran Drupal Rector against your Drupal site.

-The developer dependencies require `rector/rector-src` which requires PHP 8.

 To run the PHPUnit tests:

 * Clone your fork of the repository